-The 5 best Coffee roasting shops
+The 5 best coffee roasting shops in Ghent

 A young Italian immigrant set up this coffee roasting shop in 1937.
 Hidden down a narrow lane, it is a warm, dark place with old furniture and red neon signs.
 It attracts women with lapdogs, local students and creative types, as well as tourists who happen to stray down the lane.
 You can also pick up a takeaway coffee at the counter next door.